 Ongoing costs of owning a boat

-Every year you will be hit with significant expense by renewing your boat and trailer registration, renewing your insurance policy to cover your boat and trailer from accident damage or theft, and having your boat serviced by a qualified marine mechanic.
+Then there are the annual ongoing costs you will pay yearly.
+Including renewing your boat and trailer registration, renewing your insurance policy to cover your boat and trailer from accident damage or theft, and having your boat serviced by a qualified marine mechanic.
+As I have found out in recent years boat servicing can be pricey.
+A standard service without other faults identified may set you back $500.
 You will also need to renew your boat license every few years.

 Then there are your usual expenses when you operate it such as fuel costs, oil for 2 stroke engines, boat ramp launching fees, bait, ice, berley and fishing gear.